Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Maret 2026 09.51.43 UTC
+- WIB: Kamis, 12 Maret 2026 11.55.29 UTC
-- WITA: Kamis, 12 Maret 2026 10.51.43 UTC
+- WITA: Kamis, 12 Maret 2026 12.55.29 UTC
-- WIT: Kamis, 12 Maret 2026 11.51.43 UTC
+- WIT: Kamis, 12 Maret 2026 13.55.29 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature